 Training and Support Unit for Aboriginal Mothers, Babies and Children

-The Training and Support Unit for Aboriginal mothers, babies and children provides education to staff working in Aboriginal Maternal Infant Health Services (AMIHS), Building Strong Foundations for Aboriginal Children, Families and Communities (BSF) and staff working collaboratively with these programs.
-This current included mental health and drug and alcohol staff employed to enhance early intervention and prevention services in selected AMIHS as part of the National Partnership Agreement - Indigenous Early Childhood Development initiative (NPA-IECD).
+The Training and Support Unit for Aboriginal Mothers, Babies and Children provides education and training to staff working in Aboriginal Maternal Infant Health Services (AMIHS), Building Strong Foundations for Aboriginal Children, Families and Communities (BSF) and staff working collaboratively with these programs.

 The aim of the program

-The TSU contributes to closing the gap in health outcomes between Aboriginal and Non Aboriginal mothers, babies and children.
+The TSU contributes to closing the gap in health outcomes between Aboriginal and Non Aboriginal families and communities.

-To provide high quality education and support to AMIHS and BSF programs so that staff have the appropriate knowledge and skills to provide sustainable, culturally appropriate maternity and child health care to Aboriginal mothers, babies and children.
+To provide high quality education and training to AMIHS and BSF programs staff, facilitating appropriate knowledge and skills to provide sustainable, culturally appropriate maternity and child health care to Aboriginal families and communities.

-- Promote the AMIHS philosophy and the importance of equitable working relationships between clinical specialists and Aboriginal Health Workers
+- Promote the AMIHS and BSF programs and the importance of equitable working relationships between clinical specialists and Aboriginal Health Workers

-- Promote the importance of supervision and reflective practice
+- Encourages the importance of supervision and reflective practice

-The TSU is funded specifically to provide training and support for AMIHS and BSF programs.
-Consideration will be given for additional staff, who are co-located with AMIHS and BSF teams, to attend workshops conducted by the TSU but ongoing educational support will only be offered to AMIHS and BSF staff.
+The TSU is funded specifically to provide education and training for AMIHS and BSF programs.
+Consideration will be given for additional staff, who are co-located with AMIHS and BSF teams, to attend events conducted on a case by case basis.